bbli/cpp-git/README.md

 ## TODO
 ### Can be done in Isolation Right now
 * add interpreter [DONE]
+* Have interpreter check validity of command line arguments + package into data structures before sending off
 * define destructor/rest of the constructors for GitObjects
 * finish writing writeObject_and_readObject tests for the rest of the GitObjects
 * Add references/tags